Bachelor of Science in Nursing (4-year)

 The program utilizes a highly successful clinical immersion model in which several instructional methods are used to support lectures and discussions.
 Simulation laboratories, volunteer experiences in health care agencies, and creative, hands-on experiences such as live standardized patient labs and research studies are in place throughout the freshman through junior years as components of clinical learning to support senior-level clinical preparation.

-The Bachelor of Science nursing program at Clarion University at the Clarion Campus located in Clarion, Pennsylvania is accredited by the:
+The Bachelor of Science nursing program at PennWest Clarion at the Clarion Campus located in Clarion, Pennsylvania is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)